jrothbaum/stata_parquet_io/README.md

 This package uses a plugin based on the *blazingly-fast* (as required for all Rust packages, but also true in at least this case) [Polars](https://github.com/pola-rs/polars) library to handle Parquet files efficiently.
 Polars is being developed by [Ritchie Vink](https://www.ritchievink.com/) and many others.

 ## Limitations
-Right now, there is no support for long strings (> 2045 characters) or binary data.
-This is a limitation of the Stata C plugin architecture.
-It has no support for assigning to them and any workaround is too complicated or slow to be worth implementing now.
-At some point, I may use readstat and IO to save a skinny file to merge 1:1 using _n on to the data using the [polars_readstat](https://github.com/jrothbaum/polars_readstat) ffi bindings to [readstat](https://github.com/WizardMac/ReadStat).
-However, I haven't even started with writing files in that library and I don't plan to anytime soon.
+Right now, support for long strings (> 2045 characters, strL string variables) is being implemented.
+The read from parquet is complete, but I have not yet completed the write.
+Binary data is not supported, and I'm not sure I will implement parquet<->stata support for Binary<->strL binary.

 ## Benchmarks
 This was run on my computer, with the following specs:<br>